-Ever had a really great chest workout, only to wake up the next day with really sore shoulders?
+Ever had a really great chest workout on a pec fly machine, only to wake up the next day with really sore shoulders?
 That’s because every time you train your chest, you’re also training your shoulders indirectly.

 To understand why that is, we first need to talk about compound movements and their role in weight training.

 What Is a Compound Movement?

 In simple terms, a compound movement is any exercise that uses more than one muscle group to perform the movement.
 These are great because they allow you to lift a lot of weight and make more gains.
 However, they are also the reason why you shouldn’t train your shoulders after chest day.